Gresham baronets

 The Gresham Baronetcy, of Lympsfield in the County of Surrey, was a title in the Baronetage of England.
-It was created on 31 July 1660 for Marmaduke Gresham, Member of Parliament for East Grinstead and Bletchingley.
-He was a descendant of Sir John Gresham, Lord Mayor of London.
-The second Baronet was also member of parliament for Bletchingley.
+It was created by Charles II on 31 July 1660, soon after his restoration to the throne, for Marmaduke Gresham, who had been a Member for East Grinstead of the Convention Parliament which led the king's restoration.
+A descendant of Sir John Gresham, a 16th-century Lord Mayor of London, he was later a member of parliament for Bletchingley.

+The second Baronet also represented Bletchingley in parliament.
 The title became extinct on the death of the sixth Baronet in 1801.